Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression/README.md

 As a conclusion, the Logistic Regression model's performance was great at predicting risk for CVD by using the 14 attributes.

+A provider can input values corresponding to the 14 attributes, into the model and predict whether his/her patient is at risk for developing CVD.
+This can help the provider to start the right treatment for the right patient to prevent any further complications, taking into consideration the time-sensitive nature of heart disease complications such as stroke,cardiac arrythmia, heart failure, MI,etc.

+Machine learning can help us improve our healthcare outcomes, improve quality of life and cut unnecessary costs that burden our system.

 Thank you for reading.